Usage Guide

 3. How to start My DataViewer

-A. Running the Package from the Terminal using viewdata
+A. Running the Package from the Terminal using viewdata a command

-directly from the terminal using the command-line interface (CLI).
+After installing the package using pip install mydataviewer, you can launch the My DataViewer directly from the terminal using the command-line interface (CLI).

 Steps: